 Other features of the Quantum-class ships include Music Hall, Broadway musicals, outdoor movie screen, and Two70.

 Royal Caribbean has tried to distinguish itself from the other cruise lines in the competitive cruise industry.
 By having onboard activities that you can only find on specific RCI ships, customers must return if they want them.

-Since we were writing a review of the Ovation of the Seas, we made sure to try every activity even if it was out of our comfort zone.
+Since we were writing a review of Royal Caribbean Ovation of the Seas, we made sure to try every activity even if it was out of our comfort zone.